When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 It’s estimated that around 70% of the stars in the Milky Way are red dwarfs.
 The most common type of star in the Milky Way galaxy is a red dwarf star.
 These stars are typically less massive and cooler than our Sun.

-It is estimated the Milky Way contains somewhere between 100 billion and 400 billion and the red dwarfs make up 70% of these, though there are several different star types of interest including giants and yellow dwarfs, like our Sun.
+It is estimated the Milky Way contains somewhere between 100 billion and 400 billion stars and the red dwarfs make up 70% of these, though there are several different star types of interest including giants and yellow dwarfs, like our Sun.

 The Milky Way also contains white dwarfs and neutron stars, among many others.